acar12/jokes-api/README.md

 # jokes-api
 Basic CRUD api for jokes.
-Create `sqlite.db` in root directory to run.
+Create `sqlite.db` in root directory for DB access.